amanrai31/jsDOM/README.md

 ### Change the DOM

-1. tagName => get/change tag for element nodes
+1. tagName => get/change tag for element nodes (Overwrites)
-2. innerText => get/change pure text content of the element and all its children
+2. innerText => get/change pure text content of the element and all its children (Overwrites)
 3. innerHTML => get/change plain text OR HTML contents of the element and all its children.
 Using `innerHTML` like this replaces all child nodes internally and remove event listeners from existing child elements also can re-render the element.
+(Overwrites)
 4. textContent => returns textual content even for hidden elements.
+(Overwrites)

 #### Attribute

 1. get attribute => `getAttribute(att)`   attribute example => class,src,href,id etc.
 2. set attribute => `setAttribute(att,value)`  => OverRides if you set existing att.
+(Overwrites)

 - `node.classList`, `node.classList.add(someOtherClass)` => this do not override this appends/add. `node.classList.remove(className)`